aktualisiert

 Learning the philosophies of being welcoming hosts and good kaitiaki/guardians of whenua/land for generations to come.

-Nigel is an athlete and invites interested workers to join him on runs, kayaks etc. This allows you to see alot of the natural wonders offsite as well as onsite.
 Both Nige & Mish are outdoor people.
 At the moment, most of our activities are based onsite as with 200Ha or 500 acres to restore, we are highly motivated to do as much as we can now, every trap cleared, tree planted, helps to ensure birdsong triples & natural world flourishes.
-You will be part of this excitement.
 We are positively focused and acknowledge the good things, you will see the positive difference you make while you are here.

 The most unique aspect to this property is that the land is magical.
-There are so many incredibly stunning views, that it takes quite some time to get around it.
+There are so many incredibly stunning views.
 We still have unexplored parts of the property to enjoy - its wild and rugged in parts, and there are also beautiful tamed parts of the land to enjoy resting within.
-Part of the volunteer experience may include nature practices such as Forest Bathing and EcoNidra meditations (time & weather permittting) as Mish is a certified guide and likes to share these practices as a gift for your work here.
+Part of the volunteer experience (if you are interested) may include nature practices such as Forest Bathing (time, weather & Mish's work commitments permittting) as Mish is a certified guide and likes to share these practices as a gift for your help here.

 • Arbeit